 In actuality, data is the easy part.
 The most important thing you can do is ask the right questions.
 And the questions you should be asking depend entirely on the stage you’re at, the vertical you’re in and the type of product you’re building.

 The first stage of any product is "Discovery"—you’re identifying a customer problem you think you can solve.
 "Iteration" is all about finding product / market fit and building a solution that users want to use to solve the problem you discovered.
 "Scaling" is about growing the product usage once you know your solution works and can scale.
-"Optimisation" is the last stage of a product lifecycle.
+"Optimization" is the last stage of a product lifecycle.
 It’s about taking something that’s relatively mature and tweaking it to perfection: a few basis points of extra conversion here, and a percentage or two’s increase in lifetime value (LTV) over a six month period there.

 Each of these stages also has a corresponding set of metrics to focus on.
 "Understand" metrics over-index for qualitative data points like customer conversations, and under-index for multi-variate testing and data exploration.
 The goal is to gain context around a problem.
-Conversely, "Growth" metrics are all about optimising the top of the conversion funnel.
+Conversely, "Growth" metrics are all about optimizing the top of the conversion funnel.
 They’re about acquiring more users for less money, getting them to that first "aha moment," and letting the product do the work from there.
 Growth metrics are 90% of the reading you’ll find on "data" on the internet.

 Make sure you know which stage your business is in, and focus on those metrics.
 Anything else is a distraction.

 3. Balance data with context